'BILBAO AND PAINTING' EXHIBITION AT THE GUGGENHEIM

 A pictorial journey through the modernising Bilbao of the late 19th and early 20th centuries

-Nearly thirty works depicting scenes from the life and customs of the Bilbao town in the late 19th and early 20th centuries can be seen at the Guggenheim Museum Bilbao until 29 August.
-The exhibition, curated by Kosme de Barañano and sponsored by Iberdrola, brings together different painters from the period who, through brushstrokes imbued with French impressionism and the latest contemporary styles, reflect the sweeping modernisation the city underwent.
+Nearly thirty works depicting scenes from the life and customs of the Bilbao town in the late 19th and early 20th centuries could be seen at the Guggenheim Museum Bilbao in 2021.
+The exhibition, curated by Kosme de Barañano and sponsored by Iberdrola, brought together different painters from the period who, through brushstrokes imbued with French impressionism and the latest contemporary styles, reflect the sweeping modernisation the city underwent.

 Carousel of images and videos

-The exhibition Bilbao and Painting opened on 29 January and will remain at the Guggenheim Bilbao until 29 August.
-Through various scenes of Bilbao at the end of the 19th century and the beginning of the 20th century, the exhibition offers visitors the opportunity to learn about the unstoppable modernisation process experienced by the Biscayan capital of the time, which went on to become one of the most prosperous cities in Spain.
+The exhibition Bilbao and Painting opened on 29 January 2021.
+Through various scenes of Bilbao at the end of the 19th century and the beginning of the 20th century, the exhibition offered visitors the opportunity to learn about the unstoppable modernisation process experienced by the Biscayan capital of the time, which went on to become one of the most prosperous cities in Spain.

-Kosme de Barañano — Professor of Art History at the University of Elche and the University of the Basque Country and visiting professor at the Universities of Venice (IUAV) and Berlin (Humboldt-Universität) —, and the curator of the exhibition, has selected large pictorial works that offer a visual overview of the town.
-Spread over three rooms we find a fine display of everyday scenes that incorporate the ideas of modernity from French Impressionism and the latest contemporary styles.
+Kosme de Barañano — Professor of Art History at the University of Elche and the University of the Basque Country and visiting professor at the Universities of Venice (IUAV) and Berlin (Humboldt-Universität) —, curator of the exhibition, selected large pictorial works that offered a visual overview of the town.
+Spread over three rooms we found a fine display of everyday scenes that incorporate the ideas of modernity from French Impressionism and the latest contemporary styles.
 It was not by accident that the selected painters had travelled to Paris to learn about these schools of painting.

 Barañano explained at the presentation of the exhibition that the aim was "not to document but to experience the Bilbao that is changing from a village to a big city, through painting".

-As an introduction, the exhibition offers large-scale photographs of the period.
+As an introduction, the exhibition offered large-scale photographs of the period.
 Among them, a portrait of the Bilbao sculptor Paco Durrio by Paul Gauguin.

-In the three rooms that make up the exhibition we can see the works La Ría en Axpe and La Terraza, by Adolfo Guiard, which present idyllic visions of ships in the estuary; and others that portray the Enlightenment bourgeoisie, such as Amanecer, by Ignacio Zuloaga, Las Walquirias, by Manuel Losada, and La Fuente de la Salud, by Anselmo Guinea.
+In the three rooms that made up the exhibition we could see the works La Ría en Axpe and La Terraza, by Adolfo Guiard, which present idyllic visions of ships in the estuary; and others that portray the Enlightenment bourgeoisie, such as Amanecer, by Ignacio Zuloaga, Las Walquirias, by Manuel Losada, and La Fuente de la Salud, by Anselmo Guinea.

-Works dedicated to the ethnographic vision of folklore and costumbrismo complete the exhibition, including Don Terencio y Chango el Txisturari, by Manuel Losada, and En la Romería, by Aurelio Arteta.
+Works dedicated to the ethnographic vision of folklore and costumbrismo completed the exhibition, including Don Terencio y Chango el Txisturari, by Manuel Losada, and En la Romería, by Aurelio Arteta.

 A WALK THROUGH IBERDROLA'S ORIGINS

-The Bilbao and Painting exhibition reflects the atmosphere, the era and the place where Iberdrola was founded, which is why its sponsorship is of particular importance to the company.
+The Bilbao and Painting exhibition reflected the atmosphere, the era and the place where Iberdrola was founded, which is why its sponsorship was of particular importance to the company.